harininde/2025_Suicide_Temperature/README.md

 # 2025_Suicide_Temperature
-Ambient Temperature, Suicide, and Urbanicity: A Nationwide Time-Stratified Cases-Crossover Study in South Korea
+Ambient Temperature, Suicide, and Urbanicity: A Nationwide Time-Stratified Case-Crossover Study in South Korea